layout filler image Coyote Acres Ranch layout filler image

 233K was also bred to four more ewes for May of 2023.
 This resulted in a set of twin ram lambs; a single ewe lamb that I am keeping (because I have never kept a daughter of her dam, who is one of my best ewes and is now 7 years old); and two sets of ram & ewe twins.
 Look for any of these lambs who "make the cut" to be selling as yearlings in the June 2024 Badlands Select Sale.

-And this summer he was used again, exposed to 11 ewes for January 2024.
+And in 2023 he was used again, exposed to 11 ewes for January 2024.
+His lambs look great once again!

 Canadian Arc 559X Canadian Arc 19W